 Guiding Students on the Pathways to Success

-The Birdville Independent School District Guidance Counseling Program combines counseling, consultation and coordination to facilitate academic success, personal and social development and career and college guidance for all students.
+The Birdville Independent School District Counseling Program combines counseling, consultation and coordination to facilitate academic success, personal and social development and career and college guidance for all students.

-The Birdville ISD guidance counselor's job is one that encompasses many areas in the school setting.
-The main goal for all guidance counselors is to help make the student's school experience a positive one so that their fullest potential can be reached, becoming happy, healthy, contributing members of society.
+The Birdville ISD professional school counselor's job is one that encompasses many areas in the school setting.
+The main goal for all counselors is to help make the student's school experience a positive one so that their fullest potential can be reached, becoming happy, healthy, contributing members of society.
 Birdville ISD guidance counselors are responsible for implementing all components of the Birdville Comprehensive Developmental Guidance Counseling Program.
 These components are:

 Guidance Curriculum-Provides guidance content in a proactive systematic manner,

 Responsive Services-Addresses the immediate concerns of students,

 Individual Planning-Assists students in monitoring and understanding their own development in the educational, career, and personal-social arenas,

 System Support-Includes program and staff support activities and services.
 The guidance counselor's professional attitude and conduct includes the establishment and maintenance of professional relationships with students, parents, staff, and community.